Yamaha RX-Z: Overview

-The first generation of the RX-Z (1985) was originally equipped with a five-speed transmission with solid front disc brake.
-The model shared the same platform and chassis as its predecessor the RX-135.
-The RX-Z became very popular among young motorcyclists in Singapore and Malaysia.
-A few years later in 1990, the engine was upgraded with a six-speed transmission, together with the introduction of the Yamaha Computerized Lubrication System or YCLS, as well as a new front cowl and new a gauge cluster.
+The first generation of the RX-Z, released in 1985, was equipped with a five-speed transmission and a front disc brake.
+The model used the same platform as its predecessor, the RX-K 135.
+In 1990, the RX-Z was updated and came with a six-speed transmission.
+It also came with the Yamaha Computerized Lubrication System (YCLS), along with a redesigned front cowl and updated gauge cluster.
+The third-generation RX-Z was introduced in 2004 with a redesign and the addition of a catalytic converter.
+Yamaha discontinued the RX-Z in 2011.

-The third generation RX-Z came out in 2004 when the model was updated, with the rear lights borrowed from the Yamaha Y125Z and is equipped a catalytic converter due to Euro 3 regulations and production was only up until 2011.